nestoregon/learn/vim/README.md

 - Day Whatever.
 So by watching videos I figured out two websites that I can use to learn vim.
 The first one:
 + [vim cast](vimcasts.org)
 + [adventures](vim-adventures.com)
+- Day whatever 2.
+Today I downloaded a cheat sheet.
+It provides a bunch of different commands so that I don't forget, I can also look them up in case I don't know what to do, or what to learn.